V-Cent/TTE/docs/tech/todps2.md

 By rapidly casting and cancelling base spells (like fireball), you can quickly increase your minimum CC all the way to your maximum CC.

-#### CC Recovery Glitch (Vanilla only)
+#### CC Recovery Glitch
+(Vanilla only)

 After doing any action, mash block.
 This must be done just as the Chain ends or the recovery time of your action ends.
 This will cause your CC to rise much more than it was supposed to, possibly even to max.
 Only works on Manual Mode. (reference: https://www.youtube.com/watch?v=IlQw_DRxGj0)

-#### Air Recovery Glitch [LEONONLY] [TODO]
+#### Air Recovery Glitch
+[LEONONLY] [TODO]

-Somehow, air recovery glitched diagonal up arte; upon air recovery, continue it with backdash, aiming dash or jiaanshii and then do the arte, not sure if you have to do the reversed aiming dash position for it to work(on videos, the one with the mummies).
+Somehow, air recovery glitched diagonal up arte; upon air recovery, continue it with backdash, aiming dash or Phantom Edge and then do the arte, not sure if you have to do the reversed aiming dash position for it to work(on videos, the one with the mummies).

-#### Swallow Tallon Glitch [LEONONLY]
+#### Swallow Tallon Glitch
+[LEONONLY]

-Diagonal up arte has another interesting effect, mid-way cancelling it with an jump usually makes you go up and a little bit forward but if you manage to do a jump, isntead of going a little bit back you will go a lot and fast; really hard trick.
+Diagonal up arte has another interesting effect, mid-way cancelling it with an jump usually makes you go up and a little bit forward but if you manage to do a jump, instead of going a little bit back you will go a lot and fast; really hard trick.
 If you do an attack instead, you get a small momentum upward.

 ### Gliding

+#### Gliding Basics

 First normal attack of a chain has so much hidden proprieties: first off, it carries momentum.
 So it enables Gliding and other combos.
 However, if you used it already, it gets floaty.

-So, how does one use this bahavior to do Glides?
+So, how does one use this behavior to do Glides?
 You can simply do an aiming dash in the air (after a jump, double jump, arte or jumps into arte) into a normal attack (all artes not tested) to maintain the momentum of the aiming dash.
 Theres one exception: If an enemy is higher than you you can always Glide, but you can only Glide from above one time (and as said before, you lose this above Glide if you use an normal attack).
 The velocity and angle depend on the distance (and angle) you have with your enemy.
 To do this straight from the ground, the fastest way you can get an air aiming dash is to use your left stick and do an Up-Away to Forward motion, passing through the neutral of the stick.

-### Attack/Neutral Cancel [TODO]
+### Attack/Neutral Cancel
+[TODO]

+### Attack Cancel Basics

 Attack Cancel (A.C.): By pressing artes + attack button on the same frame you can get interesting effects.
 Blast penalty doesn't happen since the games thinks you're also doing a normal attack.
 Doing it twice can start an Neutral Cancel, which can glitch some artes.
 You can also start a Neutral Cancel by doing a normal attack followed by an Attack Cancel.
 You will lose the Neutral Cancel effect after doing an arte, attack, A.C. arte or ending the chain.
 (List [TODO]; theres also a .txt with just this info.) (sometimes doesn't work?)

-#### Follow-up Negation (new name needed)
+#### Follow-up Negation
+(new name needed)

-A.C can be used to ignore follow-up artes or other mechanics that require 2 moves to be used in sucession.
+A.C can be used to ignore follow-up artes or other mechanics that require 2 moves to be used in succession.
 For example, Leon can use Demon Fang twice in a row if the second one is A.C.'ed.

 #### Magic Landing Dash